Craig Moller

-Craig Moller (born 22 August 1994) is an Australian professional basketball player for the s.Oliver Würzburg of the German Basketball Bundesliga.
+Craig Moller (born 22 August 1994) is an Australian-German professional basketball player for Keflavík of the Icelandic Úrvalsdeild karla.
 He is a former professional Australian rules footballer and spent three years in the Australian Football League (AFL) with the Fremantle Football Club.
-In 2016, Moller changed codes and joined the Sydney Kings of the NBL.
+In 2016, Moller changed codes and joined the Sydney Kings of the National Basketball League (NBL).
 In 2017, he joined Melbourne United.
 After two years with Melbourne, he returned to the Kings in 2019.
 He moved to Germany in 2021 after two more years at Sydney.
 He holds a German passport.

 Football career

 As a junior, Moller played football for the Cronulla Sharks Junior Australian Football Club and was part of basketball's national junior development program and considered a future NBL player capable of representing Australia.
 He played football and basketball at both Lucas Heights Community School and Sydney Boys High School.
 At age 14, the Fremantle Football Club began developing Moller via the New South Wales AFL Scholarship Scheme.
 Joining Fremantle on a three-year scholarship, Moller travelled to Fremantle twice a year and went on three training trips to Melbourne.
 At the under-16 level, he began playing for the Sydney University Australian National Football Club in the North East Australian Football League, and in 2012, he spent part of the season playing for the GWS reserves.
 In December 2012, he was officially drafted by Fremantle in the 2013 rookie draft.

 After spending most of the 2013 season playing for Peel Thunder in the West Australian Football League (WAFL), Moller was elevated to the Fremantle senior list prior to the final round of the 2013 AFL season for the team's game against St Kilda at Etihad Stadium.
 He was then a late inclusion in the side as the substitute player when many senior players were rested ahead of the finals.

 Moller continued on with Fremantle in 2014 and 2015, but did not manage another AFL game, playing out both seasons in the WAFL with Peel Thunder.
 Following the conclusion of the 2015 AFL season, Moller was delisted by Fremantle.